Sakura: Simon Bull's cherry blossoms bloom in St. Helena's Meuse Gallery

 A drive to St. Helena, getting ready for the Sakura show, became a "meditation on the fires in the fall.
 It's really inspiring to see the black branches of trees bursting into flower."

-“The darker the background, the brighter the colors appear,” he reflected.
-“I take moments in nature and turn them into story-telling moments.
-Anybody gets it.”
+"The darker the background, the brighter the colors appear," he reflected.
+"I take moments in nature and turn them into story-telling moment.
+Anybody gets it."

 Bull has created a series of videos on his website, which show his inventive and often playful approach to creating his art.
 "Life is very transient but we have an opportunity in this life to create something for the next generation.
 As an artist, that's what I am doing."